Installing the NVIDIA GPU Operator

 - EFFORT

-To learn how to install the NVIDIA GPU Operator in a Kubernetes cluster requires less than 30 minutes of your time and basic Linux administration skills.
+Learning to install the NVIDIA GPU Operator in a Kubernetes cluster requires less than 30 minutes of your time and basic Linux administration skills.

-1 Introduction to NVIDIA GPU Operator #
+1 Introduction to the NVIDIA GPU Operator #

 1.1 What is the NVIDIA GPU Operator? #